 Dr. Robert served for 10 years as the Director of the Program in Gastrointestinal Pathology and Director of the Fellowship in Gastrointestinal Pathology at Yale University.
 She is an invited author of gastroenterology guidelines for use in practice for the American Gastroenterology Association, North American Society for the Study of Celiac Disease (NASSCD), and the Rodger Haggitt Gastrointestinal Pathology Society.

 In addition to serving as the Beyond Celiac CSO, Dr. Robert is also Professor of Pathology and Medicine at Yale University School of Medicine.
 Dr. Robert is part of an international consortium of pathologists and gastroenterologists defining biopsy findings in early histologic stages of celiac disease.
 She is a frequent invited speaker on celiac disease nationally and internationally.
 Email Marie Robert

 Mary Tackett, Director of Donor Relations

-Mary joined Beyond Celiac in April 2016 as Office Manager and Executive Assistant to CEO Alice Bast.
-She soon added more responsibilities to her role.
 As Director of Donor Relations, Mary handles a wide range of development functions, including communications and special events.
 She joined Beyond Celiac in April 2016 shortly after the organization’s rebranding and shift in focus to accelerate research.
 Previously, Mary worked as a clinical medical librarian after completing a post-graduate fellowship with the National Library Medicine at the National Institutes of Health.
 She was introduced to development work through community outreach work in Chester County while raising her now college-aged children.
 She holds a BA in English from Cornell University and a Master of Library and Information Science from the University of Maryland.
 Mary works out of the Ambler, PA office.
 Email Mary Tackett